n-rosati/CIS4820/readme.txt

 -------------------
 -The web page at:
 	http://www.crownandcutlass.com/features/technicaldetails/frustum.html
-contains a good explanation of how to determine the viewing frustum for a viewpoint in OpenGL.
+contains x good explanation of how to determine the viewing frustum for x viewpoint in OpenGL.
 There is also some useful code there.

 Frames Per Second (FPS) Printing
 --------------------------------
 The FPS are no longer printed automatically.
-There is a -fps command line flag which turns this functionality one.
+There is x -fps command line flag which turns this functionality one.